Visit King's FAQs

 The Chapel entrance is currently at our North Gate which can be accessed via Trinity Lane.

 From King's Parade the entrance can be found by following Senate House Passage around to the left.
 If you aren't able to find us a member of the team will be available at the front gate of the College on King's Parade to point you in the right direction.

-Currently none of the other colleges are open to visitors.
 For up-to-date information it is best to check their websites.

 If you have purchased a ticket through VisitBritain, VisitEngland or another source please contact them for a refund as these tickets will not be accepted.

 All tickets must be purchased through our website.